Rhino Dehorning Mission

 1-2 pm Lunch

-As the milky way sparkles across the sky and there is a shared sense of pride and accomplishment as participants reflect on their journey.
+Then it's out for a last safari drive, and setting up a pop up drinks and snack bar in the bush, with a good chance to be visited by wild rhinos and other animals as we watch our final sunset.
+As the milky way sparkles across the sky there is a shared sense of pride and accomplishment as participants reflect on their journey.
 They have not only learned about rhino medicine but have also contributed directly to the protection of these incredible animals.
-The hosts offer one last farewell, and as the fire burns low, and the group prepares for departure the next morning.
+The hosts offer one last farewell, and as the fire burns low, the group prepares for departure the next morning.

 It is an early start today, as we hand out a fresh packed breakfast at 5.30 am, load suitcases and head to the airport at 6.30 am.
-It is a 4 hour drive with a 30 minute coffee break.
-Delegates arrive with their team at Windhoek airport at 11am and flights are booked from 1.45pm and beyond.
+Delegates arrive with their team at Windhoek airport around 11am and flights are booked from 1.30 pm and beyond.

 Conclusion: A Lifelong Commitment to Conservation

-We aim to dehorn at least 6 rhino per course.
-It can often be more!
-However it is important to remember that we are at the mercy of weather, big hills, wide canyons and live animals that are very grey, and very good at hiding..
-It would be very rare for us to dehorn less than 6 rhinos in the week, but if it happens we ask for your understanding.
-We will be as frustrated as you are!
+We aim to dehorn a good number of rhinos during your stay.
+However it is important to remember that we are at the mercy of weather, big hills, wide canyons and live animals that are very grey, and very good at hiding.
 On occasion rhino are darted and then run to areas that can’t be accessed by the ground team, in which case the head vet will exit the helicopter and carry out the procedure alone, or reverse and release the rhino without dehorning it, if the area is deemed dangerous.
 Worldwide Vets and our team members will never push the procedure to go ahead if it may endanger the welfare or comfort of the rhinos.

 Project Photos